 5. Set Trip Fee & Arrange Payments

-The trip leader/sponsor is responsible for setting the trip fee.
+The trip leader/sponsor is responsible for setting the trip fee or program fee.
 The fee should include lodging, transportation, activity or registration fees, some meals (typically breakfast and either lunch or dinner), airport drivers (if needed), and travel expenses for trip leaders.
-Airfare may be included if the group travels together from and returns to the Lawrence campus; otherwise, students must arrange and pay for their own air travel to and from the course site.
+Airfare may be included if the group travels together from and to the Lawrence campus; otherwise, students must arrange and pay for their own air travel to and from the course site.
 Because the trip fee is not included in tuition, it should be stated in the course syllabus.
 The program fee for a December Term travel course should be appended to the course description.

 The trip leader/sponsor should also plan for how group expenses will be paid during the trip.
 The preferred practice is to use a Lawrence credit card, and arrangements for a credit card or increased credit limit can be made with Financial Services.
 Payments, advances, and reimbursements use the standard financial forms and procedures.